 Input tax credit (ITC) is an important and inherent aspect in GST.
-System of ITC embedded in GST is very much essential to remove cascading effects of taxes in the distribution channel.
-Though the benefit ITC in GST is a Constitutional objective and not a concession, still it is considered only as an entitlement on mandatory fulfillment of certain pre and post conditions as specified in Sec 16 of CGST Act.
-As such one of the basic conditions to avail ITC as per Sec 16(2) (a) of CGST Act read with Rule 36(1) of CGST Rules is possession of tax invoice or other documents as detailed below:
+System of ITC embedded in GST is essential to remove cascading effects of taxes in the distribution channel.
+Though the benefit ITC in GST is a Constitutional objective and not a concession, still it is considered only as an entitlement on mandatory fulfillment of certain pre and post conditions as specified in Sec 16.
+As such one of the basic conditions to avail ITC as per section 16(2)(a) read with rule 36(1) is possession of tax invoice or such other documents as detailed below:

-- Tax invoice issued by the supplier of goods or services or both as per section 31 - Self-generated tax invoice prepared by the recipient of goods or services or bot has per Sec 31(3)(f) where the tax liability is discharged by him under reverse charge as per Sec 9(3) and Sec 9(4) along with the proof payment of such tax debit note issued by a supplier of goods or services or both as per section 34 - A bill of entry or any similar document prescribed under the Customs Act, 1962 or rules made thereunder for the assessment of integrated tax on imports - An input service distributor invoice or input service distributor credit note or any document issued by an input service distributor as per Rule 54(1).
+- a.
+Tax invoice issued by the supplier of goods or services or both as per section 31; - b.
+Self-generated tax invoice prepared by the recipient of goods or services or both as per section 31(3)(f) where the tax liability is discharged by him under reverse charge as per Sec 9(3) and Sec 9(4) along with the proof payment of such tax; - c.
+Debit note issued by a supplier of goods or services or both as per section 34; - A bill of entry or any similar document prescribed under the Customs Act, 1962 or rules made thereunder for the assessment of integrated tax on imports;

+e.
+An input service distributor invoice or input service distributor credit note or any document issued by an input service distributor as per rule 54(1).

-It is not only enough to have one of the aforesaid documents, but these documents should contain all particulars as specified in Rule 46 or 53 or 54 depending upon the document on the basis of which ITC is claimed.
+It is not only enough to have one of the aforesaid documents, but these documents should contain all particulars as specified in rules 46 or 53 or 54 depending upon the document on the basis of which ITC is claimed.
 All requirements in the aforesaid rules have been explained in ensuing paragraphs.
 Thus, it is important to ensure that the tax invoice and other documents contain all particulars specified in law.
-In the absence of any particular, the recipient of supply may suffer due to denial of ITC and consequential interest and penalty as specified in Sec 50, Sec 122 and Sec 132 of CGST Act.
-It must also be noted that demand against such denial can be raised within 3 or 5 years under Sec 73 or Sec 74 from the due date of filing of annual return.
+In the absence of any particular, the recipient of supply may suffer due to denial of ITC and consequential interest and penalty as specified in section 50, section 122 and section 132 of CGST Act.
+It must also be noted that demand against such denial can be raised under section 73 or section 74 or section 74A, as the case may be.

 However, w.e.f.
-4th September 2018, one relaxation has been given.
-Even where the particulars as mandated in Rule 46 are not available, ITC may be availed based on the information contained in following fields in the tax invoice:
+4th September 2018 vide Notification No. 39/2018-CT dated 04.09.2018, one relaxation has been given under rule 36.
+As per proviso to rule 36(2), where the particulars as mandated in rule 46 are not available, ITC may be availed based on the information contained in following fields in the tax invoice:

-- details of the amount of tax charged,

-- description of goods or services,

-- total value of supply of goods or services or both,

-- GSTIN of the supplier and recipient and

-- place of supply in case of inter-State supply,
+- a. details of the amount of tax charged; - b. description of goods or services; - c. total value of supply of goods or services or both; - d.
+GSTIN of the supplier and recipient; and - e. place of supply in case of inter-State supply;

-Despite such relaxation, it is advisable to have all contents as required in Rule 46or Rule53 to avoid litigation which may result in cash loss.
+Despite such relaxation, it is advisable to have all contents as required in rules 46, 53 or 54 to avoid litigation which may result in cash loss.

-Section 17(5)(i) of the CGST Act restricts the registered person to avail input tax credit in case tax has been paid under Section 74 or Section 129 or Section 130.
-In consonance with this provision, rule 53(3) of CGST rules provides that any invoice or debit note issued in pursuance of any tax payable in accordance with the provisions of section 74 or section 129 or section 130 shall prominently contain the words - INPUT TAX CREDIT NOT ADMISSIBLE.
+Section 17(5)(i) restricts the registered person to avail input tax credit in case tax has been paid under section 74 in respect of any period up to Financial Year 2023-24.
+In consonance with this provision, rule 53(3) provides that any invoice or debit note issued in pursuance of any tax payable in accordance with the provisions of section 74 or section 129 or section 130 shall prominently contain the words - INPUT TAX CREDIT NOT ADMISSIBLE.